40+ NH Museums to Visit This Summer

 399 Center St., Wolfeboro, NH

 Hours: Open Memorial Day weekend through Columbus Day weekend.
-Open Monday through Saturday from 10 a.m.-4 p.m. and Sunday from 12-4 p.m.
+Open Tuesday through Saturday from 10 a.m.-4 p.m. and Sunday from 12-4 p.m.
+Thursday admission is free.

 The Wright Museum